MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Viewing-the-Definition-of-a-Function-or-Object-by-Using-Go-To-Definition.md

  ![Go To Definition from user function in C&#47;AL Editor](media/GotoDef_FromCALEditor_UserFunc_Object_Result.jpg "GotoDef\_FromCALEditor\_UserFunc\_Object\_Result")

 ###  <a name="BKMK_SystemFunctionFromTheCALEditor"></a> System Function from the C/AL Editor
- From the C/AL Editor, right\-click a system function that is called on an object variable, and then choose **Go To Definition**.
+ From the C/AL Editor, right-click a system function that is called on an object variable, and then choose **Go To Definition**.

  ![Go To Definition from a system function](media/GotoDef_FromCALEditor_.jpg "GotoDef\_FromCALEditor\_")